 - “The facilitators were real experts who guided my development wihout ever preaching.
 Thank you so much for a great set of training.” – Peter Turner, Primary Headteacher

 - “The facilitators were excellent; great mix of humour, information-sharing combined with great modelling.” – Lisa Dadds

 - “The manual was well structured and helpful.
 I also found Carol Wilson’s book very readable.
 I hope to convey the coaching ethos to all staff, parents and pupils.
 A huge thank you – it was an excellent course which has left me even more certain that coaching is an area I would like to expand into.” – Jacky Kerly, Deputy Head

 For Case Histories of coaching in education click on the titles below:

-English Schools Foundation Hong Kong: creating a coaching culture
+English Schools Foundation Hong Kong: Performance coach training for schools, train the coach trainer, creating a coaching culture

-North Somerset Coaching Partnership: creating a coaching culture
+North Somerset Coaching Partnership: Performance coach training for schools and creating a coaching culture

 Canterbury Schools: Facilitation Day for change management in amalgamating two schools into one